Unlock the Power of Deliberate Living With New Self-Help & Personal Success Nonfiction Release

 “I envision this book for professional knowledge workers who are feeling overwhelmed and perhaps burned out,” said the author.
 “Although, I think anyone who is interested in scaling their impact and living holistically could benefit from reading the book.”

-Specifically, Ralph uses his lived experience as a catalyst for author reflection on their own journeys.
+Specifically, Ralph uses his lived experience as a catalyst for author reflection on his own journey.
 After years in the rat race, he realized a more integrated approach to life and leadership was both possible and necessary.
 Through specific practices, mindsets, and habits, the book explores the paradox of slowing down to actually increase your speed—and impact.

 Readers will learn how to improve effectiveness and impact at work, but also to make life and leadership more joyful.